SublimeText/LaTeXTools/README.markdown

 **Keybinding:** `C-l,t,?`

-This causes the status message to list the default settings of the focus and sync options, and their current toggle values.
-It also display the status of the ref/cite auto trigger toggles (see below).
+This opens a quick panel displaying the current toggle values and their corresponding default settings.
+Selecting an entry in the quick panel will toggle the value (turning the feature on or off).

 ### Removing temporary files from build